 Observers are invited to stay on campus in the AU dormitories.
-Please look under “accommodations” on the left for updated prices.
-Once an observer has been accepted, he/she will receive information via email on making reservations.
+Please look under “accommodations.”
+Once an observer has been accepted, s/he will receive information via email on making reservations.

 In general, Competition organizers estimate that participation in the week long competitions costs approximately $750 per person, not including the cost of airfare.

 - If you are interested in volunteering, please see our Information for Volunteers page, or email the Competition coordinator directly.
 Volunteers and bailiffs are separate from observers.